BugDroid87/my-js-functions/README.md

 ----------------------------------------------------------------------------------

-For instructions, and example go on my website: https://droide87.blogspot.com/2025/01/csv-numbering-tool-for-printing-items.html
+For instructions, and example go to my website: https://droide87.blogspot.com/2025/01/csv-numbering-tool-for-printing-items.html

 MakeNumbersCSV.js contains a simple and efficient JavaScript function designed to generate CSV files for numbering printed items, such as raffle tickets.
 It eliminates the need for spreadsheets by directly creating a CSV file from the script, making the process faster and more flexible.
-This is particularly useful for integration with the Data Merge/Variable Print function in graphical software like Adobe InDesign.
+This is particularly useful for integrating the Data Merge/Variable Print function in graphical software like Adobe InDesign.

 Features:
 - Automatically generates sequential numbers for printing.
-- Outputs a CSV file for easy import into InDesign or similar software.
+- Outputs a CSV file easily imported into InDesign or similar software.
 - Ideal for numbered items such as raffle tickets, invoices, or lots.
 - Simple and efficient without requiring spreadsheets.
+- The items quantity and sheets to print are adjusted based on items per sheet (numerators) and sheets per blocks.
+The function will inform you accordingly.

 How to Use:
 - Include the MakeNumbersCSV.js file in your project.